rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/common-gs/install-configure-raxmon.rst

   :depth: 1

-The Cloud Monitoring command-line interface (CLI), known as raxmon, lets you interact with the Rackspace Cloud Monitoring API in a quick and efficient manner.
+The Rackspace Monitoring command-line interface (CLI), known as raxmon, lets you interact with the Rackspace CMonitoring API in a quick and efficient manner.
 If you're not a programmer, consider using raxmon to become familiar with the product and its capabilities.
 Even if you have programming experience, you might like the speed at which you can set up monitors by using raxmon.

-You can use the Cloud Monitoring CLI, raxmon, for this tutorial.
+You can use the Rackspace Monitoring CLI, raxmon, for this tutorial.
 You install and run raxmon on your local workstation (not on the servers that you plan to monitor).
 You can learn more about raxmon at `rackspace-monitoring-cli <https://github.com/racker/rackspace-monitoring-cli>`__